 - Assistance with the development of the initial labor model.

-- The ability and willingness to design and implement enhancements as the business requires (consider examples such as predictive scheduling laws or new cleaning requirements due to the pandemic.)
+- The ability and willingness to design and implement enhancements as the business requires.

 - Training the labor team and store trainers—software users, industrial engineers and retail operations leaders that understand the business needs and can provide guidance on how to get the most out of your new software solution.